Concerts come to a halt!

 Keith touring with Lynyrd Skynyrd

-Bass player extraordinaire, Keith Christopher, is now playing with Lynyrd Skynyrd.
-Keith has played on all of Tony's recordings, starting with "It's a blues thing", and including "The Thunderhawks" and "Tony Sarno" (self-titled).
-Keith has toured Australia with Tony, and they've done gigs together all over the United States.
+Our friend and bass player, Keith Christopher, is now playing with Lynyrd Skynyrd.
+Keith was the founder of The Georgia Satellites and co-founded The Thunderhawks with Tony and played on all of Tony's recordings, starting with "It's a blues thing", and including "The Thunderhawks" and "Tony Sarno" (self-titled).
+Keith has toured Australia with Tony, and they've played gigs together all over the United States.

 Keith Christopher is making Skynyrd's farewell tour a really special event, as he's bringing great new energy to that classic American rock band.